dakotacarpenter19/CS_491_Project/documentation/Project Management Plan.md

 ## 1. Overview

 ### 1.1.
 Project Purpose, Objectives, and Success Criteria
-This Project MAnagement Plan is intended to demonstrate the (partial or whole) utter outline of the computer-based game project Checkers, including but not limited to game mechanics, user interface, and user experience.
+This Project Management Plan is intended to demonstrate the (partial or whole) utter outline of the computer-based game project Checkers, including but not limited to game mechanics, user interface, and user experience.
 The Project Management Plan list includes all characteristics Chackers will have and others that are crucial to the software.
 ### 1.2.
 Project Deliverables
 Deliverable: Checkers V1.0 Recipient: Professor Glaue Delivery Date: 3/31/23 Delivery Method: Online distribution
 ### 1.3.
 References